 A mild sedative is available prior to surgery to encourage relaxation during the procedure and to encourage sleep afterward.
 The surgeons and operating room technicians often talk throughout the procedure to put patients at ease.

 Some patients may prefer to have each eye done on different days.
 In most cases, however, both eyes are done on the same day.
 This avoids the period of imbalance that occurs if one eye still needs correction while the other one doesn’t.
 This is a discussion that you should have with the surgeon so that you can decide what is best for you.
 It is always ultimately your choice to do both eyes simultaneously, or one at a time.
 Clear Choice does not charge more if you choose to pursue one eye at a time.

 As with any medical procedure, there is not a guarantee of perfect vision.
 Almost everyone experiences improved vision, however, and most see well enough to pass a drivers’ test without corrective lenses.
 It is important to know that LASIK does not eliminate the need for reading glasses.
 Beginning at around the age of 40, a condition called presbyopia usually appears in all adults, requiring reading glasses or bifocal correction.
-The laser cannot correct presbyopia at this time; however, there are some treatments like the KAMRA inlay that can be done after LASIK to give a patient better reading vision.

 Active sports should be postponed for about a week or until the eye is fully healed, unless protective eyewear is approved by the surgeon.
 Swimming, hot tubs and saunas should be avoided, as well for two weeks.
 After full recovery, normal activity can resume, and the ability to play sports without glasses makes them more enjoyable for many patients.

 LASIK is a permanent procedure.
 In some cases, however, an enhancement procedure may be required.
 Some patients’ eyes may change throughout their lifetime, which can happen with glasses or contact lenses as well.